 • 📈 Difficulty - Easy

-This trail is located in the Rabaçal area, where there are many other walks including the popular 25 Fontes and Risco waterfalls.
-The trail starts from the main car park but doesn’t follow the paved road along with the rest of the walks, instead it veers to the right before the road.
+This trail is located in the Rabaçal area and starts from the main car park but doesn’t follow the paved road along with the rest of the walks, instead it veers to the right before the road.

 Like the many other hikes in Madeira, you’ll be following a flat levada for most of this trail, and then down a winding set of stairs down to the waterfall.
 The stairs go quite a long way, so be prepared for a decent climb back up on your way back.